Lifeline/Link Up Assistance Program

 • Fixed Voice

 • Fixed Broadband

 You may qualify for Lifeline if you or your household participates in any of the following programs:

 Your total household income is at or below 135% of the Federal Poverty Guidelines.

-Additional assistance is available for eligible residents of Indian reservations or tribal lands.
+Additional assistance is available for eligible residents living on tribal lands.

 |135% OF THE 2016 FEDERAL POVERTY GUIDELINES|